 Recognising the sacred within the everyday and profane is a key Chassidic tradition, and this is especially true with nigunim.
 The nigun has inspired secular Israeli music, klezmer and even Chassidic jazz, yet its original spiritual essence remains.

-This article largely derived from Velvel Pasternak's essay “Song in Hassidic Life”
+This article is largely derived from Velvel Pasternak’s essay “Song in Hassidic Life”